Identifying Hazards and Communicating Risks

 - Remember that clinicians are familiar with medical conditions and procedures, whereas their patients are not and that the patient’s perception is clouded by apprehension;

 - Modify their tone and body language to conform to the common code, bearing in mind that gestures may mean different things in different cultures.
-In North America, a Greek who shakes his head may be asking a question, not saying “no,” while an Italian gesturing for someone to come closer may appear to be waving goodbye.
 Some people feel that it is polite to look an interlocutor in the eye, others find it threatening.

 Risk information is often presented as numbers or graphs.
 Most people can grasp the information in these forms, but there are a number of points to remember when using numbers to communicate information: